Bet you can't read just one. Via.

 The Japan Journals: 1947-2004, Donald Richie

-An intriguing record of a nation from one of the world's most influential Japanese culturalists.
+An intriguing record of the nation from one of the world's most influential Japanese culturalists.
 Richie paints a fascinating firsthand postwar picture of Japan and the ritzy glamour of the film industry.
 The Times says "wonderfully evocative and full of humor, but also honest, introspective and often poignant."

 Confucius Lives Next Door, T.R.
 Reid